Doctoral Studies (PhD)

 A PhD programme in Political Science is offered at the University of Tartu since 2000.
 Since 2007, the programme is offered entirely in English and the Institute welcomes applications from international students.
-The Political Science PhD programme has full accreditation and received a positive review in 2011.
-Currently, around twenty PhD students are enrolled in the programme, about 10 of them as resident PhD researchers.
-An increasing number of them are international students, coming from Germany, Ireland, Belarus, the United States, Canada, Lithuania, and Russia.
+The Political Science PhD programme has full accreditation and has received a positive external review in 2011 and 2019.

 - Applicants from Estonia, who earned their previous degrees from Estonian institutions of higher education should follow the instructions given here.

 - Applicants with a previous degree from other universities, please carefully read the following information, consult the UT webpage on admission to doctoral programmes and/or contact the International Student Service.

 The admission process into the PhD programme in Political Science includes both a PhD research proposal (50%) and an admission interview (50%).